JAlcocerT/JAlcocerT/content/blog/da-AIBI-tools.md

 date: 2025-05-22T00:20:21+01:00
 draft: false
 tags: ["Dev","D&A","Career"]
-description: 'BI/AI another combo and more D&A Tools'
+description: 'BI/AI another combo and more D&A Tools.
+PoC Dashboards with PyGWalker can be a thing!'
 url: 'ai-bi-tools'
 ---